Leaking pipes are a headache, but something even worse than that is a leaking pipe that lurks in the dark and goes undetected.

 2. An Unreasonable Increase In Your Water Bill

 Everyone develops a rough estimation of their monthly water bill over time.
-It is generally higher during hot weather and lowers during winters.
-If you are mindful of your usage but still observe a sharp increase in the figures, it’s a sign that there’s a leakage.
+It is generally higher during hot weather and lower during winter.
+If you are mindful of your water usage but still observe a sharp increase in the figures, it’s a sign of leakage.

-A little trickling and drizzling doesn’t seem significant at first but can crunch up the numbers over an extended period.
-Additionally, you don’t know the size of the damage; it might be more extensive than expected and could cause significant wastage of water.
+A little water damage, trickling and drizzling, doesn’t seem significant initially, but it can add up and register high water bills over an extended period.
+Additionally, you don’t know the size of the damage; it might be more extensive than expected and could cause significant water waste.

 3. Damaged Walls And Warped Floor

-Persistent water leakage causes damage to the house, so look out for unusual water spots, chipping plaster, or paint flakes in the bathroom.
-Also, pay special attention to the corners and ceilings as they might warp or sag due to a leakage in the overhead pipes.
+Persistent water leakage damages the house, so look out for unusual water spots, chipping plaster, water stains, warped walls, damaged paint, blistering paint, or paint flakes in the bathroom.
+Also, pay special attention to the corners and ceilings, as they might warp or sag due to a leakage in the overhead pipes.

 Be sure to check the bathroom floor regularly.
 Warped flooring is an obvious sign of underlying leakage, but it can be difficult to notice if the floor is wet.
-We suggest planting your foot firmly and pressing the tile; you need to call the plumber if it sags.
+We suggest planting your foot firmly and pressing the tile; if it sags, call a professional plumber.

 4. Mould And Mildew Spots

 Fungi, mould, and mildew require only a little moisture to grow and thrive.
-Fungi set down their roots when a surface is damp for twenty-four to forty-eight hours.
+Fungi set down their roots when a surface is damp, typically hidden in a wall, under the flooring, or in dark areas for twenty-four to forty-eight hours.

-Luckily, the mould colonies have characteristic smells and distinctive colours and are relatively easier to detect.
-However, these mildew spots are gruesome and unhygienic.
+Luckily, the mould colonies have characteristic smells and distinctive colours and are relatively more straightforward to detect.
+However, these minor mildew and mould spots are gruesome and unhygienic.

-Make it your priority to get them treated on time before they decay around your walls further.
+Make it your priority to treat them on time before they decay further around your walls.
 A diluted bleach solution is an effective cure for it.

 5. An Unexplained Odour